Code-Institute-Submissions/milestone-1/README.md

 >__This website is designed for the busy DJs, fans and club owners who are always on the go.
 With a simple and elegant design along with its professional look and feel providing a sense of trust to its users.
 The sites easy to use navigation makes for a satisfying experience for its users, allowing you to navigate to any section of the page quickly and efficiently.__

->__There are four features essential to DJs and Fans needs all combined into one website, such as booking a DJ, listening to the latest new mixes and track releases, watching videos of DJ gigs, and checking the event listings for the latest upcoming events for when your favourite DJs are playing in your town.__
+>__There are four features essential to DJs and Fans needs all combined into one website, such as booking a DJ, listening to the latest new mixes and track releases, watching videos of DJ gigs, and checking the event listings for the latest upcoming events for when your favourite DJs are playing in town.__

 >* __Milestone 1 project [Click here visit Deephouse]( https://thepixel8or.github.io/milestone-1/)__

 # UX

-This website is for DJs, venue owners and fans of Deep house music to book and hire DJs for their venue, listen to new DJ mixes and Track releases.
+This website is for DJs, venue owners and fans of Deep house music to book and hire DJs for their venue, as well as listen to new DJ mixes and Track releases.
 Users of the website can also look at the latest upcoming events to find out where their favourite DJs are playing.

 The website is a mobile first design, and so I decided to go with the one page layout rather than multiple pages.
 The reason being is that I believe the one page layout would be more efficient and easier to navigate on mobile devices.